Can red wine help you with this?

 According to the study, resveratrol may suppress inflammation and can help reduce it even after infection.

-While Dr. Clarke is optimistic about the new research, he warns against using red wine as a means to stay healthy, pointing out that drinking in moderation is key.
+Dr. Clarke is optimistic about the new research, but he warns against using red wine as a means to stay healthy, pointing out that drinking in moderation is key.

 “Red wine may have some health benefits, but I don’t suggest drinking it to improve your health,” says Dr. Clarke.
 “A glass every now and then or with dinner is fine, but drinking too much can result in serious damage to your health.”